MarkKozel/CompOrgEText/review_notes.md

 This last sentence has a lot to say, so we need to talk on how to unpack it better: Abstraction layers in Computer Organization start with a Problem to be solved and presents that problem (given that the problem is solved using a computer) to a Program that is rendered in the computer's ISA that ultimately gets represented in Devices.
 ===========
-Key point from editing: be consistent with using “we”.
+**Will Do** Key point from editing: be consistent with using “we”.
 When you use “you”, you are changing the point of view.
 Stay with “we”.
 ===========